QuarkChain/pm/op-signer.md

 ## Summary

 This manual provides comprehensive instructions on setting up Cloud Key Management Service (Cloud KMS) with Optimism's remote signing system using `op-signer`.
 By following these steps, users can securely manage cryptographic keys and facilitate secure transaction signing through RPC with mTLS authentication.
-The outlined procedures ensure that both server-side configurations and client-side interactions are properly established for effective operation within decentralized applications.